Computer Science

 CS4865Principles of Data Communications and Networks Modeling4 ch (3C 2L*)

-Covers advanced concepts of data communications systems design: architecture, media, communication channel, routing, protocols, protocol architecture and focuses on modeling and performance analysis.
-Includes introduction to network simulation in ns2 and OpNet.
+Explore advanced concepts of data communications systems design including architecture, media, communication channel, routing, protocols, protocol architecture.
+Focus on modeling and performance analysis and introduce network simulation using tools such as in ns2 and OpNet.

 Prerequisite: CS 3873.